awsdocs/amazon-s3-userguide/doc_source/enable-server-access-logging.md

 ------
 #### [ \.NET ]

 The following C\# example enables logging on a bucket\.
-You need to create two buckets, a source bucket and a target bucket\.
+You must create two buckets, a source bucket and a target bucket\.
 The example first grants the Log Delivery group the necessary permission to write logs to the target bucket and then enables logging on the source bucket\.

 ------